-- A. Sick Leave Use: The City provides paid sick leave to employees to care for themselves or a family member's health needs, including diagnosis, treatment, or preventative care, or for specified purposes if you or a family member are a victim of a crime. - 1.
-Sick leave shall be taken in periods of no less than one (1) hour. - 2.
-Employees shall, whenever possible, make appointments for medical, dental and similar purposes on Saturday or other non-workdays.
-If this is not possible, sick leave may be used for these purposes in accordance with the rules state above.

-B. Accrual Amounts: Regular full-time and part-time employees will accrue sick leave as follows:
+- A. Sick Leave Use: The City provides paid sick leave to employees to care for themselves or a family member's health needs, including diagnosis, treatment, or preventative care, or for specified purposes if you or a family member are a victim of a crime.
+1. Sick leave shall be taken in periods of no less than one (1) hour.
+2. For actual use of sick leave, the employee may choose whether Sick Leave Bank A or Bank B is used.
+If the employee does not select which leave bank is to be drawn when leave is used, Sick Leave Bank B will be the default.
+3. Employees shall, whenever possible, make appointments for medical, dental and similar purposes on non-workdays.
+If this is not possible, sick leave may be used for these purposes in accordance with the rules stated above. - B. Accrual Amounts: Regular full-time employees will accrue 96 hours per year. - C. Accrual Frequency: Sick leave hours will accrue on a semi-monthly basis. - D. Leave Without Pay: The accrual amount will be prorated for any pay period in which an employee takes time off without pay. - E. Separation: Upon separation of employment for reasons other than retirement, all accrued sick leave hours are forfeited.
+Sick leave hours have no cash value. - Retirement: Upon retirement from the City, employees may apply unused sick leave toward CalPERS service credit, up to the maximum hours allowed by CalPERS per California Government Code 20965. - F. Sick Leave Abuse: If the City believes that an employee is abusing the sick leave privilege, prior to the employee returning to work, the City may require a doctor's certificate or other adequate proof stating that the employee was unable to perform work duties due to a medical condition.
+In the case of frequent use of sick leave, or a patterned absence, an employee may be required to file a doctor's certificate or other adequate proof for each illness, regardless of duration.
+An employee may also be required to take an examination by a doctor designated by the City and to authorize consultation with the employee's own doctor concerning their illness.

-- Regular full-time positions: Accrue 96 hours per year. - Regular part-time positions: Accrue based on their position's full-time equivalence (FTE):

-Position Hours per Fiscal Year Annual Accrual Less than 1,040 hours CA Labor Code Section 246 Up to 1,663 hours 75 percent of the full-time rate 1,664 hours or more 100 percent of the full-time rate

-C. California Labor Code Section 233: Whenever any employee believes it is necessary that he/she be absent from duty because of illness or injury of either a father, mother, stepfather, stepmother, spouse, child, stepchild, grandparent, grandchild, mother-in law, father-in law or person for whom the employee is legal guardian, he/she may request from his/her immediate supervisor to be absent for forty-eight hours in any calendar year with pay.
-Any such time shall be charged to sick leave.
-Such sick leave shall be subject to all applicable conditions and restrictions provided herein and in accordance with Section 233 of the California Labor Code.
-The above does not apply to extra help employees.

-D. Accrual Frequency: Sick leave hours will accrue on a semi-monthly basis.

-E. Leave Without Pay: The accrual amount will be prorated for any pay period in which an employee takes time off without pay.

-F. Sick Leave Cash Out: Employees may cash out up to 72 hours annually, provide they maintain a remaining balance of at least 560 hours after cash out.
-In the event the City Council determines it has a financial problem, it shall direct the City Manager to reject sick leave "buybacks" for the fiscal year.
-The City manager shall meet with the Association prior to such action; however, such meeting shall not be construed as a "meet and confer" obligation.

-G. Separation: Upon separation of employment for reasons other than retirement, all accrued sick leave hours are forfeited.
-Sick leave hours have no cash value.

-1. Retirement: Upon retirement from the City, employees may apply unused sick leave toward CalPERS service credit, up to the maximum hours allowed by

-CalPERS per California Government Code 20965.
-Any remaining sick leave hours are forfeited.

-2. The City shall pay to the estate of an employee who dies prior to discharge for cause, retirement or layoff, any accrued accumulated vacation.
-Payoff shall be based upon the hourly pay rate of such employee at the time of death.

-H. Sick Leave Abuse: The City may require substantiating evidence for any absence if the City believes that the employee may be abusing the sick leave privilege, including requiring such employee to file a physician's certificate or a personal affidavit stating that the employee was not able to perform work duties due to a medical condition, before sick leave will be granted.
-In case of frequent use of sick leave or patterned absence, an employee may be required to file a physician's statement for each illness, regardless of duration.
-An employee may also be required to take an examination by a physician designated by the City and to authorize consultation with his own physician concerning his illness.
-If an employee becomes ill while on vacation, his period of illness may be charged to sick leave upon presentation of a doctor's certificate stating the nature and extent of the illness.